rustyrazorblade/cassandra/trino/README.md

 - `ArrowPageBuilderTest` - builds real Arrow vectors (via `VectorSchemaRoot`/`RootAllocator`) for every type family and asserts the resulting Trino `Page`/`Block` values, including null handling, nested array/map/row value extraction, and the missing-projected-column failure path.
+- `ticket.ArrowFlightTicketTest` - pure JSON serialization of the ticket/filter/aggregation
+  model: every filter comparison operator, `and`/`or`/`not` nesting (including deeply nested trees), `in`/`isNull`/`isNotNull`, every aggregate function, `COUNT(*)`'s null column, and the full documented example ticket shape from `../ARROW-FLIGHT.md`.
+- `topology.SplitPlannerTest` - ring-topology &rarr; split-plan computation against synthetic
+  `RingResponse`/`NodeSettings`/`SchemaResponse` data (real `cassandra-analytics-common` classes, no live sidecar): single- and multi-node rings, `SimpleStrategy` vs `NetworkTopologyStrategy` (including a fully-qualified `org.apache.cassandra.locator.*` class name, as real schema dumps use), RF 1 vs RF 2 replica-set sizing, no-gaps/no-overlaps coverage of the full token space, split count scaling with `splitsPerNode`, and error handling for an empty ring/malformed schema.
+- `pushdown.PredicatePushdownTest` - real Trino `TupleDomain`/`Domain`/`ValueSet`/`Range` shapes:
+  single values, discrete sets, open/closed/unbounded ranges, disjoint multi-range `OR`, nullability (`onlyNull`/`notNull`/nullable value sets), every supported type's value encoding (including `uuid`/`varbinary`/`date`), and a mixed supported/unsupported-column case verifying partial pushdown (one column pushed, the other left in `remainingFilter`).
+- `pushdown.AggregationPushdownTest` - real Trino `AggregateFunction`/grouping-set shapes: every
+  supported function, `COUNT(*)` vs `COUNT(col)`, `GROUP BY` column propagation, projection/ assignment ordering and typing, and every unsupported shape (`DISTINCT`, `FILTER`, multiple grouping sets, non-`Variable` arguments, unknown function names, one bad aggregate among several) correctly falling back to `Optional.empty()`.

-Both suites are pure unit tests with no network, no Cassandra, and no Trino server involved - they exercise `ArrowTypeMapping`/`ArrowPageBuilder` directly against hand-built Arrow data.
+All of the above are pure unit tests with no network, no Cassandra, and no Trino server involved.

+### Live-verified against a real sidecar

+`ArrowFlightTopologyService`/`SidecarClients` (the actual Vert.x-based `SidecarClient` wiring -
+see [Versions targeted](#versions-targeted) for why two separate artifacts are needed) was run against the real, running `cassandra` + `sidecar` services from `../docker-compose.yml` (`docker compose up -d cassandra sidecar` from `trino/`) - not just the synthetic-data unit tests above.
+This confirmed, against a live server: real HTTP connectivity and error handling (a genuine `403 Forbidden` for a sidecar-restricted system keyspace was correctly surfaced through `RetriesExhaustedException`), and a full successful ring-discovery-to-split-plan round trip against a real user keyspace (`ring()`/`nodeSettings()`/`schema()` calls, `ReplicationFactor` parsing of real DDL text using a fully-qualified strategy class name, ring vnode-token coverage, and correct application of the configured Arrow Flight port) - 17 splits computed correctly covering the full token ring for a real single-node/16-vnode/RF=1 keyspace.

-### What is *not* covered by an automated test here
+### What is *not* covered by an automated or live test here

-An end-to-end test (real `ArrowFlightService` + real Trino `Connector`/`ConnectorMetadata`/ `ConnectorPageSourceProvider` wired together via `io.trino:trino-testing`) was scoped as a stretch goal and was **not** built, to keep this PoC's scope bounded - per the task's own guidance, clear manual verification steps are an acceptable substitute here.
-Concretely, the following still need a real end-to-end run once a Cassandra node is available with `start_arrow_flight: true`:
+- **The pushdown wire protocol end-to-end**: the Cassandra-side Arrow Flight service's support for `tokenRange`/`filter`/`aggregation` in the ticket protocol was being implemented in parallel with this connector and had not landed as of this writing, so `ArrowFlightPageSource` actually opening a `DoGet` stream with a real filter/aggregation/token-range ticket and receiving correctly-filtered/aggregated/range-scoped Arrow batches back has not been run end-to-end.
+The ticket JSON this connector produces is unit-tested against the documented wire contract (`ticket.ArrowFlightTicketTest`), and the translation logic that produces it is unit-tested against real Trino SPI types (`pushdown.*Test`), but the two halves have not been connected end-to-end.

-- `listSchemaNames`/`listTables`/`getTableHandle` actually round-tripping through a live `ListFlights`/`GetFlightInfo` call (unit-tested only via the type-mapping/page-building logic they call into, not the gRPC/Flight wire calls themselves).
+- `listSchemaNames`/`listTables`/`getTableHandle`/schema resolution actually round-tripping
+  through a live `ListFlights`/`GetFlightInfo` call (unit-tested only via the type-mapping/ page-building logic they call into, not the gRPC/Flight wire calls themselves).
-- The single-split-per-table path (`ArrowFlightSplitManager`/`ArrowFlightPageSourceProvider`)
-  actually opening a `DoGet` stream against a running service and paging through real batches.
+- A full `ConnectorMetadata`/`ConnectorSplitManager`/`ConnectorPageSourceProvider` wired
+  together via `io.trino:trino-testing` against a real Trino engine - out of scope, as before.
-- Behavior against Cassandra's actual per-batch flush/memtable-freshness semantics (see `ARROW-FLIGHT.md` §3) - the unit tests here build synthetic Arrow batches directly and never touch Cassandra's read path.
+- Behavior against Cassandra's actual per-batch flush/memtable-freshness semantics (see `ARROW-FLIGHT.md` §3).
-- Any data-correctness bug on the Cassandra side that the parallel bug-fixing pass on `src/java/org/apache/cassandra/arrow/` is actively addressing - this connector was written against the documented wire contract (ticket format, descriptor format, schema field metadata), which that pass is not changing, but has not been run against a live, fixed server.
+- Any data-correctness bug on the Cassandra side that a parallel bug-fixing pass on `src/java/org/apache/cassandra/arrow/` may be addressing - this connector was written against the documented wire contract, which that pass is not changing, but has not been run against a live, finished server.

-To perform that manual verification once a Cassandra node is up: follow [Installing into a Trino server](#installing-into-a-trino-server) above, then run the [example query](#example-query) against a real keyspace/table.
+To perform manual verification once a Cassandra node with a finished Arrow Flight service is up: follow [Installing into a Trino server](#installing-into-a-trino-server) above, then run the [example query](#example-query) against a real keyspace/table, including `WHERE`/`GROUP BY` queries to exercise pushdown.